Potassium Metal: Physical and Chemistry properties

-Physical Properties of Potassium
+Physical properties of Potassium Metal

-Chemical Properties of Potassium
+Chemical properties of Potassium Metal

-Reaction of Potassium and Oxygen
+Reaction in Oxygen

 4K(s) + O₂(g) → 2K₂O(s)